pelle112112/RustExam/README.md

 The motivation for choosing this project was to explore the experience of working with Rust in a full-stack context, while getting first hand experience with:

-- How Rust handles concurrency - allowing multiple users to access the API and its features.
+- How Rust handles concurrency - Allowing multiple users to access the API and its features.
-- Memory safety - keeping the application memory safe, despite the application's lifetime being indefinite.
+- Memory safety - Keeping the application memory safe, despite the applications lifetime being indefinite.
-- Error handling - Ensuring correct utilization of Rust's pattern matching.
+- Error handling - Ensuring correct utilization of Rusts pattern matching.
-- Performance - Using a low-level language like Rust for the backend in a fullstack application - To showcase the performance benefits.
+- Performance - Using a low-level language like Rust for the backend in a full-stack application - To showcase the performance benefits.

 The goal was to get a better understanding of the strengths and weaknesses of Rust.